SandAI-org/MagiAttention/example/torch_native/experiments/README.md

     return loss.detach()
 ```
-Override `create_accelerator_and_postprocess` because we want to use the accelerator we overrided:
+Override `create_accelerator_and_postprocess` because we want to use our customize accelerator.
 ```diff
 def create_accelerator_and_postprocess():
 ...